• Skip to main content

 Jump to Recipe

-• Cajun Fries
+• How to Make Cajun Fries

 Since the potatoes are baked, not fried, you can control the amount of oil used.
 Love that Cajun zing?
 Adjust the spice level to your own taste.